ONLYOFFICE/onlyoffice-chrome-extension/README.md

 - Choose the file type (Document / Spreadsheet / Presentation / PDF Form).
 - Enter a name for your file.
 - The file will open in a new tab for editing.
-- It will be saved automatically to the **My documents** section of your connected DocSpace and will appear in the extension’s file list.
+- It will be saved automatically to the **My documents** section of your connected DocSpace and will appear in the extension's file list.
 From the extension, the file can be opened for editing, downloaded, and deleted.

 ### Uploading files from your device 📤

 - Click the **Upload file** button in the extension.
 - Select the desired file from your device using File Explorer.
 - The file will open in a new tab with editing permissions.
-- It will also be saved to the **My documents** folder in DocSpace and appear in the extension’s file list.
+- It will also be saved to the **My documents** folder in DocSpace and appear in the extension's file list.

 ### Opening files from a web page 🌐

 - Navigate to the web page containing the file you want to open.
 - Open the ONLYOFFICE DocSpace extension.
-- In the **Files detected on this webpage** section, you’ll see a list of files available on the page.
+- In the **Files detected on this webpage** section, you'll see a list of files available on the page.
 - Download the file to your device **OR** open the file in ONLYOFFICE in a new tab.

 ## Need help?
 User Feedback and Support 💡